Tens Of Thousands Of Chickens Killed In Wright County Egg Farm Fire

 “It was unbelievable how quick it grew, it was insane,” Andy Trebesch said.
 “It was the whole sky, it was quite large.”

 They called 911.
 Firefighters from multiple agencies across Wright County showed up, many volunteer firefighters.
-A barn housing tens of thousands of chickens was leveled, in what a farm spokesperson called a “tragic accident.”READ MORE: Thousands Pack State Capitol Grounds For Thai New Year Celebration
+A barn housing tens of thousands of chickens was leveled, in what a farm spokesperson called a “tragic accident.”READ MORE: Next Weather: Cooler, Calm Tuesday After Monday's Severe Storms

 According to Forsman Farms website, the farm started in 1918, and now the fourth-generation family farm sells more than three million eggs a day to some of the nation’s largest retailers.